Brassica oleracea, also known as leaf cabbage, most closely resembles ancient wild cabbage.

-Back in the Day: Kale has been used all over the world, dating back before than the Middle Ages in Europe, and to the 4th century, B.C.E. in Greece.
-It’s extremely easy to grow, and was used to heavily supplement for lost nutrients when food was scarce.
+Kale has been used all over the world, dating back before the Middle Ages in Europe, and to the 4th century B.C.E. in Greece.
+It’s extremely easy to grow (especially in San Diego and Orange County’s residential micro climates), and was used heavily as a supplement for lost nutrients when food was scarce.

-Why It’s a Gem: There’s nothing you can’t do with kale!
-Raw, braised, steamed, blended, you can clip a leaf or two for instant added nutrition.
+There’s nothing you can’t do with kale!
+Raw, braised, steamed, blended, and you can clip a leaf or two for instant added nutrition.
 Some folks have a harder time digesting raw kale, so it’s great that there are so many other preparations to enjoy!
 It is amazing raw though, so we’ve included a link below from America’s Test Kitchen with tips for gorgeous raw preparations!

 Looking for a healthy, spicy snack?
 Check out the spicy kale chips recipe below!
 Kale is a nutrient rich, flexible vegetable.